How to Get Into Private Equity: Step-by-Step Guide

-Larger funds there stick to more of a set schedule, but it is not as structured as it is in NY.
+Larger London funds stick to more of a set schedule, but it is not as structured as it is in NY.

-In markets outside the U.S. and U.K., the interview questions and case studies/modeling tests tend to be similar.
+In markets outside the U.S. and U.K., the interview questions and case studies or modeling tests tend to be similar.

 However, the process, timing, and candidates all differ.
 The industry size and deal focus may also be different.

-To give you a specific example, let’s look at the private equity market in Brazil.
+To give you a specific example, take the private equity market in Brazil.